 - Support the Security and Resilience Growth Partnership (SRGP), through ADS’ leading role in the UK Security and Resilience Industry Suppliers Community (RISC), to ensure that the UK security and resilience sector can speak effectively and with one voice directly to Government about the needs and requirements of industry.

-- Maximise industry engagement with cross-government initiatives, including the Industrial Strategy Challenge Fund; Conflict, Stability and Security Fund; and National Security Strategic Investment Fund; by helping to shape and providing insight into their processes, requirements and end users.
+- Maximise industry engagement with cross-government initiatives, including Innovate UK competitions; the Conflict, Stability and Security Fund; and National Security Strategic Investment Fund; by helping to shape and providing insight into their processes, requirements, and end users.
 Also, to support ADS’s activities to build links for members with the ‘hard to reach’ parts of HMG.

 - The SGP, UK Space Agency, industry and the government are currently working in tandem towards the creation of a National Space Programme to help progress the UKs already thriving space sector and bring together historic ad-hoc approaches to national investment in space.

 - As part of the Governments modern industrial strategy, they announced at the Farnborough Airshow that Sutherland in Scotland will be home to the first vertical launch site in mainland Europe by 2020.